oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 The native authorization endpoint is an HTTP API at the authorization server that accepts HTTP POST requests with parameters in the HTTP request message body using the `application/x-www-form-urlencoded` format.
 This format has a character encoding of UTF-8, as described in Appendix B of {{RFC6749}}.
 The native authorization endpoint URL MUST use the "https" scheme.

 If the authorization server requires client authentication for this client on the Token Endpoint, then the authorization server MUST also require client authentication for this client on the Native Authorization Endpoint, or require the client to use PAR {{RFC9126}}, with appropriate client authentication on the pushed authorization request endpoint.
-When using PAR with client authentication, providing the request_uri to the Native Authorization Endpoint attests that client authentication took place.
-When federating to downstream authorization servers, the usage of PAR {{RFC9126}} with client authentication is REQUIRED, as the native client calling the Native Authorization Endpoint of a federated authorization server is not *its* OAuth client and therefore cannot authenticate to the Native Authorization Endpoint.
+When using PAR with client authentication, the request_uri provided to the Native Authorization Endpoint attests that client authentication took place.
+When federating to downstream authorization servers, the usage of PAR {{RFC9126}} with client authentication is REQUIRED, as the native client calling the Native Authorization Endpoint of a federated authorization server is not *its* OAuth client and therefore has no other means of authenticating.
 See {{client-authentication}} for more details.

 Authorization servers supporting this specification SHOULD include the URL of their native authorization endpoint in their authorization server metadata document {{RFC8414}} using the `native_authorization_endpoint` parameter as defined in {{authorization-server-metadata}}.